Skip to Content

 Serving Suggestions

-What to do With the Leftovers
+What To Do With Leftovers

-• Refrigerate Store leftovers in an airtight container for 3-4 days.
+• Refrigerate: Store the leftover chicken in an airtight container for 3-4 days.

-• Reheat Warm leftovers in the microwave or on the stovetop.
+• Reheat: Warm leftovers in the microwave or on the stovetop.

 More Quick Dinner Ideas:

-Did you try this recipe?
-Consider leaving a ⭐️ rating and comment below.
-And for more healthy international recipes for everyday cooking, sign up to have recipes emailed right to you.
+Let me know how it turned out for you by leaving a comment and rating below.
+And if you’re looking for more healthy international recipes for everyday cooking, sign up to get them delivered straight to your inbox.

 Vietnamese Lemongrass Chicken (Gà Xào Sả)